ma-xu/ParaDise/README.md

-# Cascaded Context Dependency: An Extremely Lightweight Module for Deep Convolutional Neural Networks
+# ParaDise: Parameter Disentanglement for Neural Networks
-Xu Ma, Zhinan Qiao, Jingda Guo, Sihai Tang, Qi Chen, Qing Yang, Song Fu :envelope:<br>
-(Accepted by ICIP 2020)
+(Underview by NeurIPS 2020)
 <br><br>

+## Requirements
+PyTorch>=1.3.0
+NVIDIA/Apex
+NVIDIADALI

 ## Implementation
 In this repository, all the models are implemented by [pytorch](https://pytorch.org/).<br><br>

 We use the standard data augmentation strategies with [ResNet](https://github.com/pytorch/examples/blob/master/imagenet/main.py).<br><br>

-To reproduce our CCD module work, please refer [Usage.md](Usage.md).

-## Trained Models
+## ImageNet classification

 :blush: `All trained models and training log files are submitted to Google Drive.`